Akashsuklabaidya07/Diabetes-Prediction-System./README.md

 Create and activate a virtual environment (optional but recommended):

 bash
-Copy code

 python -m venv venv
 source venv/bin/activate         # On macOS/Linux
 venv\Scripts\activate            # On Windows
 Install dependencies:

-Install the required libraries using requirements.txt:
+## nstall the required libraries using requirements.txt:

 bash
-Copy code

 pip install -r requirements.txt
 Ensure pre-trained models and scaler are in place: